 When working with ACT-R the items in the system are typically accessed by a name instead of directly accessing the underlying representation.
 The names of ACT-R items are represented as symbols in Lisp because that typically does not require using any additional syntax to specify one when working with the Lisp interface.
 However, because symbols are not a native type in other languages, names must be specified using strings when accessing ACT-R items remotely.
 The names of ACT-R items are not case-sensitive.
-When a command description indicates that a name is required that must be either a Lisp symbol or a string.
+When a command description indicates that a name is required that must be either a Lisp symbol or a string, and in most cases when calling a command directly in Lisp a symbol must be used instead of a string.